Bruneiverse/house-data/README.md

     addressing the limitations of restricted access to raw RPPI data and its relatively short timeline since its inception in 2015.
-Data collection involved manual transcription from archival sources and automated web scraping using programmatic methods, supported by innovative processing with Large Language Models (LLMs) to codify unstructured text.
+Data collection involved manual transcription from archival sources and automated web scraping using programmatic techniques, supported by innovative processing with Large Language Models (LLMs) to codify unstructured text.
 The data set enables spatial and temporal analysis, with potential applications in economics, urban planning,